For a project manager, a bad week might go something like this:

 - Schedule periodic reviews of access permissions.

-Encryption protects sensitive and valuable data at rest and in motion by transforming plaintext into coded form referred to as cipher text.
+Encryption protects sensitive and valuable data at rest and in motion by transforming plain text into a coded form referred to as cypher text.
 Encryption is an almost invisible part of many communications protocols, including web browsing, email, instant messaging, VoIP.
 Encryption can be especially valuable for storage of data as another layer of protection against data theft or breaches on cloud infrastructure or mobile devices.
-The ease and convenience of cloud storage brings new challenges, including inadvertent data leakage during storage or transfer or even through deliberate data harvesting by the cloud provider, and challenges for the availability of project records.
+The ease and convenience of cloud storage bring new challenges, including inadvertent data leakage during storage or transfer or even through deliberate data harvesting by the cloud provider, and challenges for the availability of project records.

 - Protect data in the cloud or on mobile devices with encryption.